lotsuki/Booking/README.md

 ## Requirements

-This project requires MySQL 5.7 and Node v8.12
+This project requires PostgreSQL 7.6.1 and Node v6.13.
 It's recommended to install Node via NVM and install the 8.12 build.
 At the time of writing this, Node LTS is 10.13.0, but it is untested with the current build of this project